kah-ve/TrafficSignGAN/README.md

 ![Flowchart](https://github.com/kah-ve/TrafficSignGAN/blob/master/project_flowchart.png)

 Hypothesis 1: The GAN will add distortion and noise to outputted images, but the traffic sign will still be clear.
-This will help the model to generalize better, and even possibly predict signs even in bad conditions (weather, blur).
+This will help the model to generalize better, and even possibly predict signs in bad conditions (weather, blur).

 Hypothesis 2: The GAN will also generate never before seen unique images of the traffic sign dataset.
 This means that through a low cost software model you are able to increase the accuracy of your classification networks on unseen images as well.